blakeblackshear/frigate/docs/docs/configuration/index.md

 ## VSCode Configuration Schema

-VSCode (and VSCode addon) supports the JSON schemas which will automatically validate the config.
-This can be added by adding `# yaml-language-server: $schema=http://frigate_host:5000/api/config/schema.json` to the top of the config file. `frigate_host` being the IP address of Frigate or `ccab4aaf-frigate` if running in the addon.
+VSCode supports JSON schemas for automatically validating configuration files.
+You can enable this feature by adding `# yaml-language-server: $schema=http://frigate_host:5000/api/config/schema.json` to the beginning of the configuration file.
+Replace `frigate_host` with the IP address or hostname of your Frigate server.
+If you're using both VSCode and Frigate as an add-on, you should use `ccab4aaf-frigate` instead.
+Make sure to expose port `5000` for the Web Interface when accessing the config from VSCode on another machine.

 ## Environment Variable Substitution